po-gl/Dialogue/README.md

 Note that **your API key is not not hidden in a compiled app**, so do not share it with anyone you don't trust.
 If sharing your app is something you want to do, host a webserver that will make API calls and send results back to the app.

 ---

-This app was fun to make, and I find myself using it instead of Google more often than I thought I would.

 <p align="middle">
   <img align="center" width="280" alt="iOS dark" src="https://user-images.githubusercontent.com/42399205/235488531-050e36a3-02d1-4f9a-aad3-235cfc871b42.png">